 Madison Park dock.
 Photo Credit Jacqui Boland

 When most people think of visiting Seattle with kids, they immediately think about taking a ride to the top of the Space Needle.
-And while that certainly will keep the little ones busy for, oh, say 60 minutes, the Emerald City is teaming with pint-sized adventures for families of all ages.
+And while that certainly will keep the little ones busy for, oh, say 60 minutes, the Emerald City is teeming with pint-sized adventures for families of all ages.

 Explore Seattle’s best loved neighborhoods